Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

-By \Cref{thm:linear:linear}, we know that Step~\ref{enum:table:arc-chain} takes $O(n\log n)$ time and $O(n)$ space, as a constant number of additional operations are performed at each event while traversing the vertex event sequence.
-Step~\ref{enum:table:colored-arc-chain} takes $O(n)$ time and space, as the number of arcs in $\Ac$ is linear in the number of elements in $P$.
-To compute $\mathcal{A}(P)$ we require a linear run on $\Ac$ and, by \Cref{thm:linear:linear}, the Bentley and Ottmann~\cite{bentley_1979a} plane sweep processes $\mathcal{A}(P)$ in $O(n\log n)$ time and $O(n)$ space.
-Additional linear time is needed to discriminate, from the resulting intersection points, those belonging to bichromatic intersecting links, thus Step~\ref{enum:table:arc-intersections} requires a total of $O(n\log n)$ time and $O(n)$ space.
-Finally, from \Cref{lem:linear:link_inter_linear} and \Cref{thm:linear:linear}, and the facts that there is a linear number of arcs and each arc belongs to a single link, Step~\ref{enum:table:intersecting-links} requires $O(n\log n)$ time and $O(n)$ space.
-Therefore, we have the following result:
+By \Cref{mantenimiento}, Step~\ref{enum:table:arc-chain} takes $O(n\log n)$ time and $O(n)$ space, since a constant number of additional operations are performed at each event while traversing the vertex event sequence.
+Step~\ref{enum:table:colored-arc-chain} takes $O(n)$ time and space, since the number of arcs in $\Ac$ is linear in the number of elements in $P$.
+The time required to compute $\mathcal{A}(P)$ is in $O(n)$.
+By \Cref{thm:linear:linear}, the Bentley and Ottmann~\cite{bentley_1979a} plane sweep processes on $\mathcal{A}(P)$ take $O(n\log n)$ time and $O(n)$ space.
+Additional linear time is needed to discriminate, from among the resulting intersection points, those belonging to intersections of a red and a blue link, so Step~\ref{enum:table:arc-intersections} requires a total of $O(n\log n)$ time and $O(n)$ space.
+Finally, from Bae et al.~\cite[Lemma 5]{bae_2009} we know that there are $O(n)$ overlap and release events, and thus, Step~\ref{enum:table:intersecting-links} can be done in $O(n\log n)$ time and $O(n)$ space.
+Therefore, we have the following result.

-\begin{theorem} The sequence of overlap and release events of~$\rcht$, while~$\theta$ increases from~$0$ to~$2\pi$, can be computed in $O(n\log n)$ time and $O(n)$ space. \end{theorem}
+\begin{theorem} The sequence of $O(n)$ overlap and release events of~$\rcht$ while~$\theta$ increases from~$0$ to~$2\pi$ can be computed in $O(n\log n)$ time and $O(n)$ space. \end{theorem}